 What is thrombosis and what causes it?

-Thrombosis is a condition where a blood clot (thrombus) forms inside a blood vessel and thus causes a restriction or blockage of the blood flow within the vessel.
-Thromboses are dangerous as they might lead to a pulmonary embolism (see FAQs) in case the blood clot travels to the lungs.
+Thrombosis is a condition where a blood clot (thrombus) (A) forms inside a blood vessel and thus causes a restriction or blockage of the blood flow within the vessel (B).

 - dragging pain along the vein